estuary/flow/site/docs/concepts/connectors.md

 # [integer] (required)
 ```

-#### Step 3: Discover Resources from your Endpoint
+#### Step 3: Discover resources from your endpoint

-A second invocation of the same command
+Run the same command
-finds your configuration file
+to use your configuration file
-and completes the discovery workflow.
+to complete the discovery workflow.
-It creates (or overwrites) a catalog source file within your directory
+Flow creates (or overwrites) a catalog source file within your directory,
 which includes a capture definition with one or more bindings,
 definitions of collections to support each binding,
 and associated collection schemas: